 Is the 50K enough for day trading Alpha Futures?

 Yes, the 50K is widely considered the sweet spot for Alpha Futures day trading.
 The 5-contract limit on minis lets you size positions meaningfully (1 to 3 mini contracts is typical for risk-disciplined day trading at 50K).
-Combined with the $2,000 MLL buffer (Standard/Zero) or $1,750 (Advanced), there is enough trading room to execute most day-trading strategies.
+Combined with the $2,000 MLL buffer on Premium (or $1,750 on Advanced), there is enough trading room to execute most day-trading strategies.

 Should I choose 50K or 100K on Alpha Futures?